 IV.
-Project results
+Results

 - Data analysis

 - Description of data/results

-- o Tables, charts, bar graphs, etc, included, as appropriate
+- o Tables, charts, bar graphs, etc., included, as appropriate

-V. Discussion of project results
+V. Discussion of Project Results

-- Relate project results to theoretical or conceptual framework, aims, objectives; that is, did the project results support or not support the framework/aims/objectives.
-Why or why not?
+- Relationship of results to theoretical or conceptual framework, aims, objectives; discussion of whether the results support or not support the framework/aims /objectives.

-- Discuss impact of results on practice
+- Impact of results on practice

-- Discuss overall strengths and limitations of project
+- Strengths and limitations of project

-- Discuss plan for dissemination of project
+- Plan for dissemination of project

 - Future implications for practice